Koji Kondo: Musical style and influences

 Kondo's music for Super Mario Bros. was designed around the feeling of motion that mirrors the player's physical experience.
 This followed the philosophy of series creator and designer Shigeru Miyamoto, who demanded that audio for the game be made "with substance" and synchronized with elements of the game.
 As a result, Kondo based most of the score around genres that are primarily used for dancing, such as Latin music and the waltz.

 In the first The Legend of Zelda, Kondo juxtaposes the game's overworld theme with the theme that plays in dungeons.
 Kondo remarked on the importance of projecting distinct characters through music, so that players know almost immediately where they are within the game.
 Kondo used this contrast in other games, such as Super Mario Bros.

-Kondo has cited Deep Purple, Yes, Emerson, Lake & Palmer, Herbie Hancock, Chick Corea and Casiopea as influences.
+Kondo cited Deep Purple, Yes, Emerson, Lake & Palmer, Herbie Hancock, Chick Corea, Casiopea, and The Beatles as influences.